PrudioHQ/prudio-docs/docs/security.md

 * A step-by-step guide to reproduce the issue
 * How to identify you for attribution on this page.

-We do not offer money rewards yet but we can offer you an equivalent in app coins from [Assembly.com](http://assembly.com/prudio).
+We do not offer money rewards yet.
+Sorry.